 To Make UX decisions

 Another way you can use heatmaps is to make User Experience (UX) decisions on your post-click landing pages.
 Instead of making assumptions about how visitors see your post-click landing page, you can collect real-time data of how their on-page experience was.

-This data then helps you create a page that’s optimized for user experience.
+This data then helps you create a page with great user experience.